Compare Mortgage Refinance Rates Today

 Refinance rates trends this month

 The Federal Reserve announced its first rate cut of the year on September 18th, and it’s second on November 7th.
-30-year mortgage rates dropped to their lowest point in over two years after the first cut, but it’s looking like the second cut may not have as strong an effect — at least not immediately.
+30-year mortgage rates dropped to their lowest point in over two years after the first cut, but the second cut did not have as strong an effect.
 So far, concerns about inflation and rising 10-year treasury yields are keeping rates above 6.5%.

 There’s no guarantee that we’ll see mortgage rates climb back to their 2024 highs before the year ends, but the chances of that happening are unfortunately now higher than they were just a month or two ago, according to Jacob Channel, LendingTree’s senior economist.
 If that happens, home affordability will plummet.

-The final Federal Reserve meeting of the year is scheduled for December 17th and 18th.
+The final Federal Reserve meeting of the year is scheduled for December 17th and 18th, and experts are anticipating another rate cut.

 Expert insights on refinance rates this month